yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 To use the Azure OpenAI API, you must first deploy a model to use through the **Azure OpenAI Studio**.
 Once deployed, we will reference that model in our app.

 1. On the **Overview** page for your Azure OpenAI resource, use the **Explore** button to open Azure OpenAI Studio in a new browser tab.
+Alternatively, navigate to [Azure OpenAI Studio](https://oai.azure.com/?azure-portal=true) directly.
+2. In Azure OpenAI Studio, create a new deployment with the following settings:
 2. In **Welcome to Azure OpenAI Service** page, click on **Create new deployment**.

    ![](../media/openai-lab01_t2_s2.png "Create a new deployment")